 • Feedback was sought on the potential Mackay SDA and its boundary between August and September 2023.

 Following consultation, the Coordinator-General considered issues raised through the consultation process and development opportunities of the SDA to achieve a balanced outcome.
-The overall size of the SDA was reduced, and the boundary was changed to better align with the regional plan and existing boundaries, including, roads, railway lines and property boundaries.
+The overall size of the SDA was reduced, and the boundary was changed to better align with the Mackay Regional Council Planning Scheme and Mackay, Issac and Whitsunday Regional Plan and existing boundaries, including, roads, railway lines and property boundaries.